Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Master equation, exchange entropy flow and various entropy variations

-For the sake of completeness, we notice that, when the transition rates depend on time the master equation \eqref{MasterEquation0} remains unchanged, so that the decomposition of the time-derivative of the Shannon-Gibbs entropy into $\sigexch+\sigint$ as well as the decomposition \eqref{jinstdeltaintSdecomp} of $\sigint$ remain unchanged, except that $\Probst$ is replaced by a function of time, namely the probability distribution which is the zero eigenvector of the Markov matrix at a given time.
-Then the splitting \eqref{jinstdeltaintSdecomp} of $\sigint$ is quite analogous to that introduced in \cite{EspositoVanDenBroeck2010PREa} for an evolution where both the bath temperatures and the energy levels may change with time.
-The so-called non-adiabatic term corresponds to the opposite of the time-derivative of the relative entropy $S_\text{\mdseries rel}[\Prob(t)\vert \Probst]$ and the so-called adiabatic term corresponds to the average of the stationary affinity current.
+For the sake of completeness, we notice that, when the transition rates depend on time the master equation \eqref{MasterEquation0} remains unchanged, so that the decomposition of the time-derivative of the Shannon-Gibbs entropy into $\sigexch+\sigint$ as well as the decomposition \eqref{jinstdeltaintSdecomp} of $\sigint$ remain unchanged, except that $\Probst$ is to be replaced by a function of time $\Prob^{(0)}(t)$, namely the probability distribution that is the zero right-eigenvector of the Markov matrix at a given time $t$.
+Then the splitting \eqref{jinstdeltaintSdecomp} of $\sigint$ corresponds to that introduced in Ref.\cite{EspositoVanDenBroeck2010PREa} for an evolution where both the bath temperature and the energy levels may change with time.
+In the splitting of the latter reference $\Probst$ is to be replaced by $\Prob^{(0)}(t)$, and then the so-called non-adiabatic term corresponds to minus the average of the current associated with the observable $\ln[\Prob(t)/\Prob^{(0)}(t)]$ while the so-called adiabatic term corresponds to the average of the affinity current $\Esp{\jinst_{\delta \Aff[\Prob^{(0)}(t)]}}_t$.